-Description of 2019 Farm-related Fatalities
+Description of 2020 Farm-related Fatalities

-Description, dates, and locations of the 21 fatalities documented as agricultural workplace incidents are provided in Table 1.
+Description, dates, and locations of the 25 fatalities documented as agricultural workplace incidents are provided in Table 1.
 Again, it should be noted that the list may not be comprehensive due to the lack of consistent reporting requirements, Indiana residents transported to and dying at medical facilities in neighboring states, and victims dying after the injury event due to related medical complications.
 The list does not include fatalities to farmers due to motor vehicle crashes involving farm vehicles (unless determined to occur when conducting farm work tasks), conditions such as heart attacks or heat stress that were not directly attributed to work activities, or medical complications from workplace health hazards such as chronic pesticide exposure.
-Little or no data exists on the impact these agents, including agricultural chemicals, have on Indiana farmers and farm workers.
+Little or no accessible data exists on the impact these agents, including agricultural chemicals, have on Indiana farmers and farm workers.

 Table 1.
-Description of Documented 2019 Farm-Related Fatalities
+Description of documented 2020 farm-related fatalities